Is This “Facelift In A Bottle” For Real?

 If you think of the skin barrier as "bricks and mortar," ceramides are part of the mortar holding it all together.
 They play a huge role in keeping your skin moisturized, glowing, and youthful.
 But they can only help so much.
 Getting to the root of wrinkles and dry skin, requires assessing the reason behind the loss of ceramides in the first place.
 Hint: your diet plays a huge role and supportive supplementation can help a great deal.

 To summarize, phytoceramides can help support your skin’s barrier which improves appearance and prevents future damage.
 But if you’re serious about looking and feeling as young as possible, prioritizing a healthy, nourished body is the best place to start.
+As one of the first functional medicine telehealth clinics in the world, we provide telehealth consultations for people around the globe.

 1. Meckfessel, M. H., & Brandt, S. (2014).
 The structure, function, and importance of ceramides in skin and their use as therapeutic agents in skin-care products.
 Journal of the American Academy of Dermatology, 71(1), 177-184.